AbdellahChehat/eng130_week1/README.md

 - Scrum is a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems.

 ![scrumorg-scrum-framework-3000](https://user-images.githubusercontent.com/115224560/194594900-7d8ce141-53fc-4c9d-945c-e618717b9a04.png)

+## Agile & Scrum Activity
+- We Broke into groups of 5 where we assigned our 2nd presentation
+- We used the feedback we were given from our previous to improve both our slides and our presenting skills.

 ## How to install Python and Pycharm (Step by step)